Emily Benn: Local councillor

-In July 2013, Benn was selected as one of three Labour candidates for the Ward of West Thornton on Croydon Borough Council in the 2014 local council elections.
+In July 2013, Benn was selected as one of three Labour candidates for the ward of West Thornton on Croydon Borough Council in the 2014 local council elections.
 In May 2014, she was elected top of the ballot with a majority of 1,777.
-She resigned as a Councillor in 2016 after accepting a job in New York.
+She resigned as a Councillor in 2016 after accepting a job in New York City.

 Benn served on the Board of Trustees of the London Youth Games and London Mozart Players.

 Benn returned to local politics in 2022, being elected to the Ward of Bread Street on the City of London Common Council as an Independent at the 2022 election.

 Andrew Fisher complaint

-In the autumn of 2015, Benn formally complained about Andrew Fisher, Jeremy Corbyn's head of policy, for supporting the Class War party at the general election earlier that year; Fisher was suspended.
+In the autumn of 2015, Benn formally complained about Andrew Fisher, Jeremy Corbyn's head of policy, for supporting the group Class War at the general election earlier that year; Fisher was suspended.
 The Guardian also stated that 'Fisher Supporters' had pointed out that a page titled 'Emily Benn for Croydon South' on Facebook published a retweet suggesting Labour members who were '"disappointed" with Corbyn's "male dominated" leadership join the Women's Equality Party.